Awadagin Pratt: Life

 In fall 2004 Pratt accepted a position as Assistant Professor of Piano and Artist in Residence at the University of Cincinnati College-Conservatory of Music, rising to the rank of Professor of Piano.
-His recital debut there came on December 1, 2005 (Gelfand 2005).
-Pratt will join the San Francisco Conservatory of Music in July 2023 and will accept students into his studio starting next fall.
-Pratt continues to give up to 30 performances a year throughout the United States and abroad, and he hopes to add performances on the violin, both solo and in chamber music, to his recital calendar.
+His recital debut there came on December 1, 2005.

+Pratt joined the San Francisco Conservatory of Music in July 2023.
+He continues to perform up to 30 times a year across the United States and abroad.
 A recital on March 3, 2020, drew praises for its "old-master richness."
 Pratt is also an experienced conductor, having led orchestras in the US and Japan.

-In private life, Pratt resides in Cincinnati, Ohio with his wife Jill Meyer Pratt and their son.
-He continues to play tennis, and also pursues interests in chess and fine wines.

 Performance preferences

 Writers often note Pratt's appearance.
 "Pratt takes the stage at Boston's Jordan Hall in a subtle but colorful green-and-lavender striped and checked shirt.
-His black pants reveal a dash of whimsicality below the cuffs: socks adorned with a portrait of Van Gogh" (Shepard 1998).
-Among other composers whose works he has espoused are Johann Sebastian Bach, Ludwig van Beethoven, Johannes Brahms, César Franck, Edvard Grieg, Modest Mussorgsky, and Sergei Rachmaninoff.
+His black pants reveal a dash of whimsicality below the cuffs: socks adorned with a portrait of Van Gogh".
+Among other composers whose works he has performed are Johann Sebastian Bach, Ludwig van Beethoven, Johannes Brahms, César Franck, Edvard Grieg, Modest Mussorgsky, and Sergei Rachmaninoff.